 1. What would happen to the Earth's climate if the whole world goes vegan?

-2. How can we organize human societies using the internet so that sustainability and equality are built-in from the outset?
+2. How can we reorganize human societies using technology so that sustainability and equality are built-in from the outset?

 And we partner with NGOs and educational institutions to answer these questions and implement the answers in real world settings.
 After all, it is clear from the breakdown of the weight of land mammals on Earth that the livestock sector is a huge albatross around our necks today.
-The biomass of humans today, is already 1.8 times the biomass of wild megafauna that was sustained in native ecosystems for millions of years prior to human ascendance.
-Therefore, why would we continue supporting livestock megafauna whose biomass is additionally triple that of humans?
+The biomass of humans today, is already more than double the biomass of wild megafauna that was sustained in native ecosystems for millions of years prior to human ascendance.
+Therefore, why would we continue supporting farmed animals whose biomass is additionally more than double that of humans?